redux-saga/redux-saga/docs/basics/DeclarativeEffects.md

 Sagas can yield Effects in multiple forms.
 The simplest way is to yield a Promise.

-For example suppose owe have a Saga that watches a `PRODUCTS_REQUESTED` action.
+For example suppose we have a Saga that watches a `PRODUCTS_REQUESTED` action.
 On each matching action, it starts a task to fetch a list of products from a server.

 ```javascript